-Hiersteiner will be closed for most federal holidays and for Winter Break.
+You will be provided a calendar upon enrollment.
+Hiersteiner will be closed most federal holidays for a one-week Winter Break and one-week Staff Development and Training Week.
 We also dedicate time each year for professional development.
 This is held the first week of August when the center will be completely closed.
 Hiersteiner maintains the right to change the calendar at any time.
 Tuition and fees are not prorated for illness, holidays, inclement weather, emergency closures, or other college closures.
-The calendar is available on the center website, Playground app, or hard copy upon request.
+The calendar is also available on the center website.